I compared Cricut Infusible Ink on Cricut blanks to just regular cotton. I’ll give you my completely honest opinion if it’s worth it.

 - “WOOF DAVID” cut file

-- Mickey cut file from this post
+- Mickey cut the file from this post

 First things first, these were 100% cotton.
 Cricut tee shirt blanks are polyester so that alone may be a big factor!

-So my methods: I used the same heat and sheet of cricut infusible ink for both of these comparisons.
+So my methods: I used the same heat and sheet of Cricut infusible ink for both of these comparisons.
 I tried as best I could to not have any variation.
 Of course, with patterns, I can’t get the exact spot of the patterned ink on both shapes.

 I heated them at 385 degrees for 40 seconds each with my EasyPress 2